Introduction

 • Scrubbing showers, sinks, and toilets.

-• Restocking toiletries (soap, shampoo, towels).
+• Restocking toiletries (soap, shampoo, and towels).

 • Polishing mirrors and chrome fixtures.